gomorizsolt/enzyme-or-react-testing-library/README.md

 ## Concepts

-It's likely to be confusing for the first time to understand to what extent the libraries differ from each other.
-To grasp the main concepts, it's strongly advised to process some of the [resources](#Resources), although learning through practice is more effective and can absolutely shorten the time.
-For those who would like to dive right in, see the quotes below.
+It is likely to be confusing for the first time to understand to what extent the libraries differ from each other.
+To grasp the main concepts, it is strongly advised to process some of the [resources](#Resources), although learning through practice is more effective and can absolutely shorten the time.
+For those who would like to dive right in, I have gathered a few definitions below.

 > Rather than tests focusing on the implementation (Enzyme), tests are more focused on user behavior (react-testing-library). [(*David Boyne, Medium - My experience moving from Enzyme to react-testing-library*)](https://medium.com/@boyney123/my-experience-moving-from-enzyme-to-react-testing-library-5ac65d992ce)